bsamek/evergreen-wiki/Commit-Queue.md

 Specify changes to backport. `--commit-sha` specifies a single commit to cherry-pick on top of the target project's tracked branch. `--existing-patch` is the id of an existing commit queue patch in another project to pull changes from.

 # FAQ
-> Can I restart a failed task in a commit queue test?

-Please don't.
-Instead, add the item to the queue again.

 > The merge test for a PR failed.
 How do I resubmit?

 Fix the PR and type another triggering comment.